JacksonChandler/MizzouClasses/README.md

 # How to add your work
   * Create a branch
   * Upload your work
+  * Create your own readme with the following answered
+    * Who was your Professor?
+    * Did you finish?
+    * What was your grade if applicable?
+    * Any other helpful information future viewers?
   * Create a merge request to the appropriate path

 # Propery Heiarchy